EHAB7k/pc-parts/README.md

 ## Description

-- A simple a app program that support to buy pieces for the computer built and Supports Arabic and English
+- An app for users to sell there product.

 ## Demo